tracim/tracim/backend/doc/setting.md

     ...
     level = INFO

-## Customize the main Tracim colors

-You can change the default colors used in Tracim by editing the `color.json` file which you can find at the root of the Tracim directory.
-See [color.json.sample](../../color.json.sample) for the default configuration file.

 ## Configure indexing and search to use Elasticsearch (Tracim v2.3+)

 First, you need an Elasticsearch server.
 An easy way to have one with docker can be (don't use this for production):